ktmckean/eu4-map-converter/README.txt

 	easier for me to work with.
 However, they will be removed once I have a proper path-querying program in place.
 I do not own these files, and while the Paradox Development Studios mod rules allow me to have them here for this purpose, I'd just as soon take them down.

-src/eu4MapConverter/:  This is where all the code files are; they are listed below.

-	BmpReader.java:  This file was written mostly as practice.
-It demonstrates my understanding of the bitmap (.bmp) image format, and my ability to handle i/o with binary java files.
-		Previously, I had only performed text i/o in java, and binary only in C and C++.
-In addition, as my first Java work in ~6 months, it was a chance to get back in the mindset.
-		Time taken:  ~4 hours, including time spent researching the .bmp format and binary i/o.